agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   :type values_n: tf.Tensor
   :param global_state: The global states of the environments.
   :type global_state: tf.Tensor
-  :return: A tuple that includes the final rnn hidden state, and the tutorial values of the team.
+  :return: A tuple that includes the final rnn hidden state, and the total values of the team.
   :rtype: tuple

 .. py:function::